GerardProgrammeert/paqt/README.md

 ## Description
-This application is developed for a job interview assessment at Paqt.
+This application is developed for a job interview at Paqt.

-It allows call center to book rides for resident of Utrecht when WMO decision allows this.
+It allows call centers to book rides for residents of Utrecht when the WMO decision permits it.
-Taxi firms can view the rides for only the area it is responsible for.
+Taxi firms can view rides for their own area.

 ## Install
-To install this laravel(v10) app, please follow these steps:
+To install this Laravel(v10) app, please follow these steps:

 From the root of the project run